Chinqua-Penn Walking Trail

 The Chinqua-Penn Walking Trail is a key link in the Rockingham County Pathways plan.
 It has been featured by physicians' offices and health centers for its health and fitness benefits, and it is used for nature study by Scouts, school groups, youth groups, and campers from the adjacent Betsy-Jeff Penn 4-H Center.
 Several geocaches are located along the trail.

-The trail is jointly managed and maintained by the Upper Piedmont Research Station and the Friends of Chinqua-Penn Walking Trail.
-Other partners include the Dan River Basin Association (DRBA), which serves as the Friends' fiscal agent, and the Rockingham County Naturalist Club.
-Grant funding has been awarded by the Reidsville Area Foundation, and staff support by DRBA.
+The trail is managed and maintained by primarily by volunteers, with the assistance of the Upper Piedmont Research Station.
+Friends of the Chinqua-Penn Walking Trail (FCPWT) has a volunteer board of directors, and holds quarterly meetings.
+The FCPWT’s fiscal agent is the North Carolina Agricultural Foundation, which is a 501(c)3 non-profit.
 Rules and regulations are posted alongside the trail and on the Friends' website.
 Because many families and dog owners frequent the trail, it is restricted to pedestrian use, and dogs must be leashed and under control.
 Law enforcement is provided by the Rockingham County Sheriff's Department.

 Accessibility Information